nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 3b1.
 CohortConnect shows an error message.
   * 3b2.
 Displays list of users with telegram ids containing the keyword.
   * Use case resumes at step 3.

+**Use Case 16: Favorite an existing contact**

+MSS

+1. User enters command to favorite a contact.
+2. CohortConnect shows a successfully favorited message.
+3. CohortConnect shows the updated list of contacts.

+    Use case ends.

+Extensions

+* 1a.
+The given index is not present.
+    * 1a1.
+CohortConnect shows an error message.
+    * 1a2.
+CohortConnect requests for correct format.
+    * 1a3.
+User enters new data.
+    * Steps 1a1-1a3 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

+* 1b.
+The given arguments are incorrectly formatted.
+    * 1b1.
+CohortConnect shows an error message.
+    * 1b2.
+CohortConnect requests for correct format.
+    * 1b3.
+User enters new data.
+    * Steps 1b1-1b3 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

+* 1c.
+The contact at given index is already favorited.
+    * 1c1.
+CohortConnect shows an error message.
+    * 1c2.
+User enters new data.
+    * Steps 1c1-1c2 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

+**Use Case 17: Unfavorite an existing contact**

+MSS

+1. User enters command to unfavorite a contact.
+2. CohortConnect shows a successfully unfavorited message.
+3. CohortConnect shows the updated list of contacts.

+    Use case ends.

+Extensions

+* 1a.
+The given index is not present.
+    * 1a1.
+CohortConnect shows an error message.
+    * 1a2.
+CohortConnect requests for correct format.
+    * 1a3.
+User enters new data.
+    * Steps 1a1-1a3 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

+* 1b.
+The given arguments are incorrectly formatted.
+    * 1b1.
+CohortConnect shows an error message.
+    * 1b2.
+CohortConnect requests for correct format.
+    * 1b3.
+User enters new data.
+    * Steps 1b1-1b3 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

+* 1c.
+The contact at given index is already favorited.
+    * 1c1.
+CohortConnect shows an error message.
+    * 1c2.
+User enters new data.
+    * Steps 1c1-1c2 are repeated until the data entered are valid.
+    * Use case resumes from step 2.

 **Use Case 18: Import contacts from JSON or CSV file**